f3-factory/F3com-data/auth/main.md

 $auth = new \Auth(string $storage [, array $args = NULL ]);
 ```

-You can map the class internal keys `id` and `pw` with your current storage structure.
-Given an example for F3's Jig:
+You can map the class internal keys `id` and `pw` with your data table field names (i.e. 'username' , 'password').
+Given an example for F3's Jig (simple file-based db):

 ```php
 $db = new \DB\Jig('data/');